pc-aide/Intune/Apps/Win32/Bios/Lenovo/M710q/M1AKT56A (2022)/README.md

 1. run\companyPortal:
 2. force sync
 3. reboot
-4. askBitlocker : yes, but the PC reboot more twice, so the cause of the bitlocker ... !?
+4. ask Bitlocker : yes, but the PC reboot more twice, so the cause of the bitlocker ... !?

 ---

-## after
+## After
 ````ps1
 gwmi win32_bios